Governor-General of the Irish Free State: De Valera executive

 After the 1932 general election, the Cosgrave government left office and was succeeded by the anti-treaty Fianna Fáil party of Éamon de Valera, who now became President of the Executive Council.
 Fianna Fáil's immediate goal was to republicanise the Irish Free State and, as such, it opposed the very existence of the governorship-general.
 With this in mind, de Valera's cabinet decided to boycott and humiliate McNeill at every turn.
-This policy was followed, for example, during the Eucharistic Congress in 1932, when McNeill was sidelined and, on one occasion, the army's band was withdrawn from a function that he attended.
+This policy was followed, for example, during the 1932 Eucharistic Congress, when McNeill was sidelined and, on one occasion, the army's band was withdrawn from a function that he attended.
 On another occasion, two ministers publicly stormed out of a diplomatic function in Dublin when McNeill arrived as the guest of the French government.
 In late 1932, de Valera and McNeill clashed when the Governor-General published his private correspondence with de Valera and de Valera sought McNeill's dismissal.
 King George V, however, acting as peacemaker, persuaded de Valera to withdraw the request on the basis that McNeill was due to finish his term of office within a few weeks.
 He then persuaded McNeill to bring forward his retirement to 1 November 1932.

-On McNeill's retirement, de Valera advised the King to appoint the aged Domhnall Ua Buachalla, a former Fianna Fáil TD, to the post.
-The new Governor-General (who almost always styled himself as Seanascal) was formally advised by the cabinet to withdraw from public life and confine himself to formal functions such as giving Royal Assent, issuing proclamations, dissolving Dáil Éireann, and appointing, on de Valera's advice, ministers to the Executive Council.
-In 1933, constitutional amendments were passed removing the Governor General's role in recommending the appropriation of money and the power to veto legislation.
+On McNeill's retirement, de Valera advised the king to appoint the aged Domhnall Ua Buachalla, a former Fianna Fáil TD, to the post.
+The new governor-general (who almost always styled himself as Seanascal) was formally advised by the cabinet to withdraw from public life and confine himself to formal functions such as giving royal assent, issuing proclamations, dissolving Dáil Éireann, and appointing, on de Valera's advice, ministers to the executive council.
+In 1933, constitutional amendments were passed removing the governor-general's role in recommending the appropriation of money and the power to veto legislation.